Staying Sober and Keeping Friends

 ARCA Treatment Goals for Alcohol Rehab

-ARCA’s Recovery Programs provides a superior medical detox treatment for alcohol addiction.
-Our unique therapeutic approach and expert staff ensure you or your loved one receives treatment and support needed for lasting change.
+ARCA’s Recovery Programs provide a superior medical detox treatment for alcohol addiction.
+Our unique therapeutic approach and expert staff ensure you or your loved one receives the treatment and support needed for lasting change.

-During your stay at ARCA, you will be prescribed a customised treatment plan tailored to your specific needs, as it is not uncommon for one to suffer from a co-occurring mental health disorder.
-During rehab you can focus solely on recovering and reaching these goals:
+During your stay at ARCA, you will be prescribed a customized treatment plan tailored to your specific needs, as it is not uncommon for one to suffer from a co-occurring mental health disorder.
+During rehab, you can focus solely on recovering and reaching these goals:

 - A safe and successful detox

 - Reducing and eliminating withdrawal symptoms